Optimized variance estimation under interference and complex experimental designs: Related Work

 All papers mentioned so far in this section have assumed that the experimental units do not interfere with each other.
-The strand of the literature closest to our contribution considers variance estimation in settings with interference under arbitrary experimental designs.
+The strand of the literature closest to the current paper considers variance estimation in settings with interference under arbitrary experimental designs.
 To the best of our knowledge, the only previous result here is due to \citet{Aronow2013Conservative,Aronow2017Estimating}.
 They describe a method for constructing a bound for the variance of the Horvitz--Thompson estimator when many pair-wise assignment probabilities are zero, as often is the case under interference.
 In this paper, we ask whether better bounds exist in this setting.
-We answer this question in the affirmative; indeed, the Aronow--Samii bound is generally inadmissible in the class of bounds that we consider.
+We answer this question in the affirmative.
+Indeed, as we show in Section~\ref{sec:prev-examples}, the Aronow--Samii bound is inadmissible in the class of bounds that we consider.